Actor-Relational Database Systems: A Manifesto: Relational Data Model, Declarative Querying and Transactions

-\manfeature{Memory Consistency Model}{feat:txns} An actor database system must provide primitives to allow an application to control the isolation level across concurrent computations.
-Although enforcing before-or-after atomicity (serializability) of computations on the union of the states of all actors in an actor database would be the simplest isolation level to program with in order to guarantee correctness, evidence suggests that applications can tolerate lower isolation levels with alternative guarantees and mechanisms~\cite{BailisFFGHS15:FeralCC, 0002KBDHKFG15:Homeostasis}.
-At the same time, and in contrast to microservice architectures~\cite{Hasselbring16:microservices}, actor database systems should not shy away from defining consistency semantics for global state manipulation across multiple~actors.
+An actor-relational database system should provide primitives to allow an application to control the isolation level across concurrent computations.
+Although enforcing serializability of computations on the states of all actors in an actor-relational database would be the simplest isolation level to program with for correctness, evidence suggests that applications can tolerate lower isolation levels with alternative guarantees and mechanisms~\cite{BailisFFGHS15:FeralCC, 0002KBDHKFG15:Homeostasis}.
+At the same time, and in contrast to microservice architectures~\cite{Hasselbring16:microservices}, actor-relational database systems should not shy away from defining consistency semantics for global state manipulation across multiple~actors.

 Isolation levels and their control can be provided in various ways: (1)~Borrowing traditional database isolation levels and exposing them as annotations in actor computations; (2)~Following a turn-based model similar to Orleans~\cite{BernsteinBGKT14:Orleans}; (3)~Employing application-defined invariant-based isolation guarantees~\cite{Bailis15:InvariantCC, 0002KBDHKFG15:Homeostasis}.
 In all of these alternatives, isolation in sub-computations of a given computation must be considered carefully.
-For example, the isolation level of a parent computation could be propagated to child computations, the child could remain independent of the parent, or isolation level for the parent and the child computations should be compatible.
+For example, the isolation level of a parent computation could be propagated to child computations, the child could remain independent of the parent, or alternatively the isolation level for the parent and the child should be compatible.

+In addition, the notion of \emph{detached transactions} allows for invocations of sub-computations in a separate transactional context, i.e., the sub-computation does not share the isolation level and atomic commitment requirements of the callee~\cite{PatonD99:ActiveDBS}.
+The callee can specify when the detached computation should be invoked, e.g., on successful commit of the callee, abort of the callee, or either case.

+\minisec{Serializability in SmartMart} While multiple memory consistency models are possible, in our example we adopt classic database serializability and propagate this same isolation level across all nested method invocations.
+This design simplifies the application code in Figures~\ref{fig:actor:cart:checkout} and~\ref{fig:actor:cart:add-items}, since the application developer is insulated from concurrent and asynchronous manipulation of actor state within and across multiple transactions.
+Furthermore, to maintain well-defined results under asynchrony, any two conflicting sub-computations on the same actor must be ordered by the application code via synchronization using futures; otherwise, the actor database system may abort the entire computation at runtime~\cite{0001S18:ReactDB}.
+In Figure~\ref{fig:actor:cart:checkout}, a detached transaction on the customer actor is invoked so as to record purchase information on successful commit of~\texttt{checkout}.